ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

 {: pre}

 **Note:** If the `wsk bluemix login` command fails with the error `BMXLS0202E: You are using a federated user ID, please use one time code to login with option --sso`, login with the Bluemix CLI using `bluemix login`, then issue `wsk bluemix login --sso`.

-**Note:** The APIs you created using the `wsk api-experimental` will continue to work for a short period, however you should begin migrating your APIs to web actions and reconfigure your existing apis using the new CLI command `wsk api`.

 ### Create your first API using the CLI